ams0/capi-gitops/README.md

 az role assignment create --role "DNS Zone Contributor" --assignee $IDENTITY_CLIENTID --scope $DNS_ID
 ```

+Finally, remember to edit the file `gitops/management/networking/external-dns/external-dns-values.yaml` with the corrent values for tenantId, subscriptionId and domain.

 Create an AKS cluster with the following command:

 ```bash